Updated August 24, 2021

-The Cyanide Code is a voluntary initiative for operational mines, producers and transporters (Supply Chain).
-Developed in 2001, it provides the framework for best practices in managing cyanide for the production of precious metals.
+The Cyanide Code is a voluntary initiative for operational mines, producers and transporters, to know and understand best practices for cyanide management in gold and silver mining.
 Certification of operational mines (9 core principles) and supply chains (3 core principles) require regular auditing in accordance with the ICMI Cyanide Code.
 The audits are undertaken by certified Cyanide Code auditors.
-The Cyanide Code Principles objectives is to ensure Environmental and Human Health Protection.
-It also offers many mines the opportunity to demonstrate trust and credibility around key ESG (environmental, social and governance) aspects.
+The Cyanide Code Principles objectives ensures Environmental and Human Health Protection and it also offers many mines the opportunity to demonstrate trust and credibility around key ESG (environmental, social and governance) aspects.

 In most mines, sampling and testing are carried out every two hours.
-Having instantaneous cyanide results like the one with CyanoGuard helps to cut down on testing time and alert the mine operator to any changes in the balance of cyanide.
-CyanoGuard is quick and easy to do, therefore could be carried out more often and can be particularly important for environmental testing, where real-time testing results can help ensure that cyanide levels in tailings are within safety limits, without having to wait for days to get the results.
+However, most technologies are very slow and tedious and require a lot of maintenance, such as silver nitrate titration.
+Having instantaneous cyanide results like the solution that CyanoGuard offers helps to cut down on testing time and alert the mine operator to any changes in the balance of cyanide.
+CyanoGuard is quick and easy to use, therefore it could carry out cyanide monitoring more often and can be particularly important for environmental testing, where real-time testing results can help ensure that cyanide levels in tailings are within safety limits, without having to wait for days to get the results.

 CyanoGuard’s device is a “plug-and-play” solution which can be implemented almost immediately and does not cause any downtime or interruption to mining operations.
 Only a minimum amount of sample (1 ml) is required for the device to make a measurement and is, therefore, safe and non-hazardous to the operator (Code 4.1).
 CyanoGuard’s digital solution provides real-time alerts (e.g. SMS, phone and WhatsApp) for results that are outside defined limits (Code 7.4).
 This critical alert feature cuts down the response time to incidents and can even prevent possible cyanide incidents from occurring in the first place.
 Efficient cyanide control also helps lower cyanide consumption while keeping gold recovery rates (Code 4.2).
 Mines will witness reductions in overall operational cost and environmental footprint as a result of lower consumption in cyanide, detox reagents and water consumption (Code 4.3).